bionic-gpt/bionic-gpt/website/content/blog/model-denial-of-service/index.md

 ## What is Model Denial of Service?

-Denial of Service (DoS) on large language models (LLMs) and other machine learning (ML) systems can disrupt normal operations or degrade performance.
+Model Denial of Service (DoS) on large language models (LLMs) and other machine learning (ML) systems can disrupt normal operations or degrade performance.
 These attacks can take various forms, each exploiting different aspects of the model's functionality or its supporting infrastructure.
 [Model Denial of Service](https://genai.owasp.org/llmrisk/llm04-model-denial-of-service/) is on the Owasp Top 10 List for LLM and Generative AI applications.

 Note: We call them *attacks* but **often these can be unintentional** i.e. a script left running overnight or just normal day to day usage.